Cabin, cottage, chalet, vacation home, summer home, whatever you call it, they’re loved in Newfoundland!

 As well, most cabins will be near an ocean or pond, have a wood or oil stove indoors for heating, an outdoor fire pit, and if they don’t have electricity from the grid, have a generator or solar panels for minor electricity needs, or maybe just gas lanterns for lighting.

 Newfoundland Cabin Culture

 Why are cabins seemingly so popular in Newfoudland?
 Perhaps it’s because locals love to have a good time and socialize, and cabins are all about that.
 Or maybe because when people who live a rural lifestyle have to move to the bigger city for work, they still want to have access to their former way of living.
-It’s hard to point to any single reason, but there’s no denying that Newfoundlanders love a cabin.

 Local radio station VOCM even has a long-running Saturday night radio show called The Cabin Party which plays classic country music.
 It’s ingrained in our culture.
 There are even entire songs written about it, such as this one, which gives a great explanation of cabin life.